Colorado baker sued for refusing gender transition cake

 “It was more of calling someone’s bluff,” she said.

-In opening arguments, a lawyer representing Phillips, Sean Gates, said his refusal to make Scardina’s cake was about its message, not discriminating against Scardina, echoing arguments made in his defense in the legal battle over his refusal to make a wedding cake for Charlie Craig and Dave Mullins in 2012.
+In opening arguments, a lawyer representing Phillips, Sean Gates, said his refusal to make Scardina’s cake was about its message, not discriminating against Scardina, echoing assertions made in his defense in the legal battle over his refusal to make a wedding cake for Charlie Craig and Dave Mullins in 2012.
 With Phillips getting media attention since then, he could not create a cake with a message he disagreed with, Gates said.

 “The message would be that he agrees that a gender transition is something to be celebrated,” said Gates, who noted later that Phillips had objected to making cakes with other messages he disagreed with, including Halloween items.